dylan-thinnes/aoc-2022/README.md

 Perl has excellent matching utilities, and with the -n flag and END blocks, it can behave like a sophisticated form of Awk.
 Perl is probably the first "real" language I've used as my primary for a day.

+### Day 5: Vim Macros

+No vimscript, just vim macros.
+The core of this solution is the `*` key - using it, we can implement branching, which can be coupled with macros to make a fairly turing complete system.
+I learned a lot about how to break out of macros, and wrote some truly ugly, unreadable line noise to boot.
+All in all a good day.

+### Day 6: Brainfuck

+An ideal day for brainfuck: a growing stack and a fixed-size state within that stack.
+Still extremely slow, of course.

+### Day 7: Bash

+Why not simulate a shell in a shell?
+I feel a bit icky about the amount of logic in the awk component for part 2, but a trick using `bc` would be no better.